openstack-archive/tripleo-docs/deploy-guide/source/provisioning/baremetal_provision.rst

   See :ref:`instance-defaults-properties` for supported properties.
 The length of this list must not be greater than ``count``

+* ``ansible_playbooks``: A list of dict for Ansible playbooks and Ansible vars, the playbooks are run against the role instances after node provisioning, prior to the node network configuration.
+See :ref:`ansible-playbook-properties` for more details and examples.

+  .. note:: Playbooks only run if '--network-config' is enabled.

 .. _instance-defaults-properties:

 Instance and Defaults Properties